 We can enhance our visibility in the community and attract more members through these efforts.
 We have shown that we can be successful, as Rev. Lisa Rae Brooks successfully implemented a program during the Pandemic to provide toiletries to needy families.
 Our new space can also be a community resource center that draws people into our physical location, THEN gets them intrigued about who we are and what we offer.
 We will find, vet and implement these opportunities in coordination with Montgomery County, and this collaboration will enable us to find more opportunities for grant funding.
 Examples include (but are not limited to):

-Griefnet – A National compendium of grief support groups sponsored by local churches (like AA Meetings) that can attract new members.
+Griefnet – A National compendium of grief support groups sponsored by local churches (likelike AA Meetings) that can attract new members.

 New Familycare – fundraising for the distribution of diapers, formula, and other support required by new families in need.